Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 - Roof geometry — valleys, dormers, hips, and transitions increase cutting and flashing work.

-- Ventilation — balancing intake/exhaust; may require new ridge or box vents.
+- Ventilation — balancing intake/exhaust may require new ridge or box vents.

-- Chimneys/skylights — new step/counterflashings; special attention to waterproofing.
+- Chimneys/skylights — step/counterflashings; waterproofing details matter.

-Permits, Codes & FORTIFIED® Options
+Permits, Codes & FORTIFIED™ Options

-Start with our plain-English explainer FORTIFIED™ Without the Noise and, if you’re pursuing a grant, the LFHP step-by-step.
-For a deeper dive into the 2025 updates, read 2025 FORTIFIED® Roof changes.
+Start with our plain-English explainer “FORTIFIED™ Without the Noise” and, if you’re pursuing a grant, the LFHP step-by-step.
+For a deeper dive into current changes, read 2025 FORTIFIED™ Roof changes.

 City Snapshots: Baton Rouge, New Orleans/Jefferson, Slidell